department-of-veterans-affairs/vets-website/_vre/index.md

             <li>
               <a href="/disability-benefits/claims-process/claim-types/predischarge-claim/">
                 <h4 class="alternate">Servicemembers</h4>
-                <span>Get counseling, retraining, and education benefits while on active-duty if you have a service-connected disability.</span>
+                <span>Get counseling, retraining, and education benefits while on active duty if you have a service-connected disability.</span>
               </a>
             </li>
             <li>
               <a href="/employment/employers/">
                 <h4 class="alternate">Employers</h4>
-                <span>VA can help you find Veterans to hire and support them in your workplace.</span>
+                <span>VA can help you hire Veterans and then support them in your workplace.</span>
               </a>
             </li>
           </ul>